-FG Outlaws use of PCB oils by DISCOS – The Sun Nigeria
+FG outlaws use of PCB oils by DisCos – The Sun Nigeria

 The Federal government has outlawed the use of Polychlorinated Biphenyls (PCB) oils by Electricity Distribution Companies.

-The consultant to the Federal Ministry of Environment on PCB elimination, Prof Babajide Aloh, who disclosed this in Calabar at a workshop on PCB elimination organised in Calabar on Wednesday, said the oils had since been phased out through the Stocklom Convention but is still being used in the country despite its adverse effect.
+The consultant to the Federal Ministry of Environment on PCB elimination, Prof Babajide Aloh, who disclosed this in Calabar at a workshop on PCB elimination held on Wednesday, said the oils had since been phased out through the Stocklom Convention, but is still being used in the country despite its adverse effect.

 He said the oils is gradually getting into the food systems in the country and the federal government has taken it seriously and gazetted a set of regulations to eliminate PCB elimination.